kladskull/xEroS/README.md

 There are many differences to Bitcoin, such as the scripting language which is "XeroASM" which is a really dumbed down version of assembler - one thing I'd like to do is offer easier scripting languages that "compile" down to the XeroASM.

+## Contact
+You can join the [Xeros Discord server](https://discord.gg/mvacfndPXt), or email me: kladskull@protonmail.com.

-## Status of the Project
+## Status of the Project (Yes it's active!)
-Currently, the blockchain has not launched.
+Currently, the blockchain has not launched - it is however close to its first release version.
 I plan on launching it in the next month or two - once I have some of the higher priority tasks are done in the Github issues area of this project.

 ## Install
 ```